WLKO: WHKY-FM

-WHKY-FM had aired Christian programming since 1959.
-Before the format change to Top 40 on October 16, 1982, WHKY-FM was playing primarily fundamentalist Baptist gospel and hymns and Southern gospel quartets such as The Blackwood Brothers and the Oak Ridge Quartet.
-A September 1982 survey showed WHKY-FM had all of the gospel audience in the area.
-Listeners were mostly over 55, and many of them protested the change with letters to the local newspaper, and a pile of letters to the station described as one foot high, 95 percent opposed.
+WHKY-AM-FM aired mostly Christian radio programming in their early history.
+They primarily carried fundamentalist Baptist hymns and Southern gospel quartets such as The Blackwood Brothers and the Oak Ridge Quartet.
+Listeners were mostly over 55.

+The FM station broke away on October 16, 1982.
+It began airing a Top 40 format that leaned toward album rock.
+Many of WKHY-FM's previous listeners protested the change with letters to the local newspaper, and a pile of letters to the station described as one foot high, 95 percent opposed.
 The Top 40 format targeted the 18 to 30 audience, which attracted many more advertisers.